Julien Burns – Consultant, Interim Director of Communications

 Josep has joined the team in Barcelona to help with research, networking and connecting companies and individuals to increase awareness in Spain.

-He has a BA in Economics from Universitat de Barcelona and more than 30 years of experience in the Spanish bank sector at La Caixa Group.
+He has a BA in Economics from the University Barcelona and more than 30 years of experience in the Spanish bank sector at La Caixa Group.

 His favorite books:

 The human factor, by John Carlin, L’Illa dels 5 Fars, by Ferran Ramon-Cortes and Jo confesso, by Jaume Cabré.

 Anne is helping the content team to reinforce our Open Library in Spanish, French and Arabic.
 Throughout her journey across cities and cultures, she has developed a hunger for worldwide news and a passion for closely following the evolution of international relations across countries, religions and cultures.

 Anne holds a BA in Art History and Archeology from the Université de Rennes 2 (France) and a professional experience in the cultural and editing fields.